jarmee/nim-two/TASKS.md

 [x] Save the player data within the state
 [x] Create a validator of the board state
 [x] Remove all unused imports
-[] Add board status
+[x] Add column errorMessages to mark them as invalid [] Add board status
-[] Add column errorMessages to mark them as invalid
+[] Add improved error messages
 [] Change all boards in test to the board builder
 [] Implement the oponent
 [] Add bootstrap